-(4)(3) CERTIFIED SURVEY MAP FEES.
+(5)(3) CERTIFIED SURVEY MAP FEES.

 - (a) The subdivider shall pay an application fee at the time the application for approval for any certified survey map is filed.
-The amount of the fee(s) shall be set no less than annually by resolution of the Town Board. - (b) The subdivider shall pay all consulting and legal fees incurred by the Town for services performed by or on behalf of the Town in conjunction with the design, inspection and review of any certified survey to assure that the construction of the required improvements is in compliance with the plans, specifications and ordinances of the Town or any other governmental authority.
+The amount of the fee(s) shall be set by resolution of the Town Board. - (b) The subdivider shall pay all consulting and legal fees incurred by the Town for services performed by or on behalf of the Town in conjunction with the design, inspection and review of any certified survey to assure that the construction of the required improvements is in compliance with the plans, specifications and ordinances of the Town or any other governmental authority.
 Consulting and legal fees shall be the actual cost to the Town.
 Such fees may be billed monthly or upon completion of the project as determined by the Town Board.
-It is intended that the application fee set forth in paragraph 15.18(3)(a) above will cover all Town Staff time and expenditures-and all consulting fees and expenditures.
+It is intended that the application fee set forth in paragraph 15.19(3)(a) above will cover all Town Staff time and expenditures and all consulting fees and expenditures.

-15.19 LAND USE FEES.
+15.5415.20 LAND USE FEES.

-- (1) A fee, as specified by resolution of the Town Board, shall accompany each application Petition for a-Change of Land Use, including rezones and conditional use permits, for any parcel within the Town limits.
-The fee shall be in addition to any Dane County fees, which are not a part of this code, and are not paid to the Town. - (2) In addition to any fee identified in 15.19(1) above, the person making filing a application of a Change of Land Use shall be responsible for all costs incurred by the Town in conjunction with said petition; including but not limited to, consulting and legal fees all costs incurred in and the notification of adjoining and adjacent landowners, either directly or as a reimbursement to the Town Clerk. - (3) As specified in Town of Cottage Grove Ordinance s.
+- (1) A fee, as specified by resolution of the Town Board, shall accompany each Petition for Change of Land Use, including rezones and conditional use permits, for any parcel within the Town limits.
+The fee shall be in addition to any Dane County fees, which are not a part of this code, and are not paid to the Town. - (2) In addition to any fee identified in 15.20(1) above, the person making Petition for Change of Land Use shall be responsible for all costs incurred in the notification of adjoining and adjacent landowners, either directly or as a reimbursement to the Town Clerk. - (3) As specified in Town of Cottage Grove Ordinance s.
 TCG § 07.02(9), there is no fee for a request for variance from a Town ordinance.

-15.20 PARKS COMMITTEE.
+15.5515.21 PARKS COMMITTEE.
 [RESERVED FOR FUTURE USE.]

-15.21 LONG RANGE PLANNING COMMITTEE.
+15.5615.22 LONG RANGE PLANNING COMMITTEE.
 [RESERVED FOR FUTURE USE.]

-APPENDIX 15-A Notice of IntentPetition for Change of Land Use
+APPENDIX 15-A Petition for Change of Land Use

+APPENDIX 15-A

-APPENDIX 15-A Notice of IntentPetition for Change of Land Use (Reverse)
+Notice of IntentPetition for Change of Land Use (Reverse)